Users can send requests to the API to run jobs and schedules programmatically.

 If an API Key is deleted, as it is a unique Client ID, you cannot add that same API Key again.

-You can first set up script prerequisites according to our guide here.
-You will need to configure a few details such as the IdentityUrl environment variable, IntegrateUrl environment variable, API Key, the environment variable for the IntegrateApiKey, and the IntegrateJobId environment variable.
+You will need to configure a number of variables, such as the IdentityUrl environment variable, IntegrateUrl environment variable, API Key, the environment variable for the IntegrateApiKey, and the IntegrateJobId environment variable.

 You can learn more about each API endpoint using the documentation button on the right.